docker/docs/get-started/part3.md

 - Map port 80 on the host to `web`'s port 80.

 - Instruct `web`'s containers to share port 80 via a load-balanced network called `webnet`.
-(Internally, the containers themselves will publish to `web`'s port 80 at an ephemeral port.)
+(Internally, the containers themselves publish to `web`'s port 80 at an ephemeral port.)

 - Define the `webnet` network with the default settings (which is a